feature-lint/feature-lint/packages/docs/docs/configuration/declaring-feature.md

 ### Option 1: Adding a name matcher for features
 By adding a `featureNameMatcher`-attribute to the declared feature-type it is possible to make feature-lint infer the feature-type of a folder based on its name.
-The `featureNameMatcher`-attribute takes an RegEx expression, to determine the feature type.
+The `featureNameMatcher`-attribute takes an RegExpression to determine the feature type.
 Using this approach, the resulting configuration file may look like the following:

 ````json